You deal with the home owner and homeaway you just pay to put the vacation home on. (in 10 reviews)

-Our house was exactly as pictured the only problem I had was the bed in the master bedroom, my god the beauty of that bed and room did not match the ten day of torture I endured sleeping on that bed of perpetual torture, but can't be blamed on HomeAway for that.
+Our house was exactly as pictured the only problem I had was the bed in the master bedroom, my god the beauty of that bed and room did not match the ten days of hell I endured sleeping on that bed of perpetual torture, but I can't be blame HomeAway for that.

 All in all my experience with HomeAway was good and I fully plan on using their site again in the future if I'm not up for a hotel.